shahriarta/shahriarta.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <p style="text-align: justify;">
-I am an Assistant Professor with the Samueli School of Engineering at the University of California, Los Angeles <a href='https://www.ucla.edu/'>(UCLA)</a>, affiliated with the Department of Mechanical and Aerospace Engineering <a href='https://mae.ucla.edu/'>(MAE)</a>, as of July 2025.
+I am an Assistant Professor with the Samueli School of Engineering at the University of California, Los Angeles (UCLA), affiliated with the Department of Mechanical and Aerospace Engineering (MAE), as of July 2025.
 </p>

 <p style="text-align: justify;">